Fremantle Harbours Master Plan

-- Introducing two-way access at Wardan Lane so Mews Road can be used for events and activities without impacting access to the working boat harbour.
+- Two-way access at Wardan Lane so that Mews Road can be used for events and activities without impacting access to harbour operations.

-- Closing the Arundel Street entrance, reducing traffic along The Esplanade and limiting conflict points for cyclists and pedestrians.
+- Closing the Arundel Street entrance which will reduce traffic along The Esplanade and improve safety and access for cyclists and pedestrians.

-The draft master plan envisages new land parcels that will be developed over the next 40 years that will bring people and life back to the water.
+The Master Plan envisages new land parcels that will be developed over the next 40 years that will bring people and life back to the water.
 New development will allow for accommodation in a mixed-use setting to bring people into the area night and day.

-The draft master plan identifies opportunities to link Bathers Beach to the port, and Norfolk Street and The Esplanade to the city centre by improving public spaces and pedestrian walkways, enhancing safety and creating better visibility and views to the water.
+The master plan identifies opportunities to improve links between the port, Norfolk Street, The Esplanade and the city centre.
+This will allow improvements to public spaces, pedestrian walkways, and create better visibility and views to the water.

 DoT manages the Fremantle Fishing Boat, Challenger and Success Harbours and will lead the implementation of the final master plan.
 DoT will work with relevant stakeholders including City of Fremantle, Fremantle Port Authority and the Public Transport Authority to ensure all the current plans align and deliver the best outcomes for the Waterfront Precincts throughout Fremantle.